vidyatech-vmg/ms/learn-certs-pr/retired-certifications.md

 | [MTA: Introduction to Programming Using JavaScript](/learn/certifications/mta-introduction-to-programming-using-javascript) | Retiring on June 30, 2022 |
 | [MTA: Mobility and Device Fundamentals](/learn/certifications/mta-mobility-and-device-fundamentals) | Retiring on June 30, 2022 |

-## Retired certifications
+## Recently retired certifications

-Find certifications that have been retired within the last year.
+These certifications have been retired within the last year.
 When a certification has been retired for more than one year, it will be removed from this page.
-Once a certification has been retired, it will no longer be able to be attained, but, if it has already earned, it will remain on transcripts in the Active section.
+Once a certification has been retired, it will no longer be available in the Microsoft Learn course or certification offerings.
+If you earned a certification before it was retired, it will remain on your transcript.

-NOTE: After a certification retires, Microsoft continues to review the corresponding technologies to determine whether they are still relevant.
-If the corresponding technology is determined to no longer be relevant, the associated certifications are moved to the Certification History section of the transcript.
+Certifications will remain in the Active section of your transcript for two years after they retire.
+After two years, they will be moved to the Certification History section of your transcript.

 | Role-based                                                                         |                    |
 | ---------------------------------------------------------------------------------- | ------------------ |